Defra-Data-Science-Centre-of-Excellence/RShiny_hackathon/README.md

 ### 4.2 Advertising

 We hope you enjoyed spending the day on the DASH platform and we hope to see you again soon.
-We would be very keen to invite you to one of our Data Science Sessions or User Forums to share your experience and work with more colleagues.
-This is part of our efforts to encourage users to familiarize and use DASH, as we move to our live phase of the DASH program.
+We would be very keen to invite you to our next Data Science Session (17th May; please sign up [here](https://defra.sharepoint.com/sites/Community448/SitePages/Discussion-Sessions-(Coffee-and-Coding).aspx) to receive invites) to share your experience and work with more colleagues that are currently being onboarded to the DASH platform.

 ## 5. Useful links